danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

 1. Create the *employees* database on the Azure Database for MySQL Single Server

-   Dowonlad and extract the [employees demo database](https://github.com/danvalero/AzureOSSDBLabs/raw/main/Azure%20Database%20for%20MySQL%20Single%20Server/MySQLSSLabFiles/create_employees.zip) in **C:\\\MySQLSSLabFiles** folder
+   Downlad and extract the content of [employees demo database](https://github.com/danvalero/AzureOSSDBLabs/raw/main/Azure%20Database%20for%20MySQL%20Single%20Server/MySQLSSLabFiles/create_employees.zip) in **C:\\\MySQLSSLabFiles** folder

    Open a Windows Prompt and execute a script to restore the *employees* database using: